Profile

 Irina Ford, Ananta Soneji, Faris Bugra Kokulu, Jayakrishna Vadayath, Zion Leonahenahe Basque, Gaurav Vipat, Adam Doupé, Ruoyu Wang, Gail-Joon Ahn, Tiffany Bao, and Yan Shoshitaishvili.

-Proceedings of the 45th IEEE Symposium on Security and Privacy (Oakland), San Francisco, CA, May 2024.
+In Proceedings of the 45th IEEE Symposium on Security and Privacy (Oakland), San Francisco, CA, May 2024. - ''Nudes?
+Shouldn't I charge for these?'': Motivations of New Sexual Content Creators on OnlyFans

 Vaughn Hamilton, Ananta Soneji, Allison McDonald, Elissa M. Redmiles.

-9. ''Flawed, but like democracy we don't have a better system'': The Experts’ Insights on the Peer Review Process of Evaluating Security Papers
+In Proceedings of the 2023 CHI Conference on Human Factors in Computing Systems (CHI ’23), Hamburg, Germany, April 2023. - ''Flawed, but like democracy we don't have a better system'': The Experts’ Insights on the Peer Review Process of Evaluating Security Papers

-Slides Watch Talk Acceptance rate: 147/1012, ~14.52%
+pdf talk Acceptance rate: 147/1012, ~14.52%

 Ananta Soneji, Faris Bugra Kokulu, Carlos Rubio-Medrano, Tiffany Bao, Ruoyu Wang, Yan Shoshitaishvili, and Adam Doupé.

-Proceedings of the 43rd IEEE Symposium on Security and Privacy (Oakland), San Francisco, CA, May 2022.
+In Proceedings of the 43rd IEEE Symposium on Security and Privacy (Oakland), San Francisco, CA, May 2022. - Matched and Mismatched SOCs: A Qualitative Study on Security Operations Center Issues

 Acceptance rate: 149/934, ~16%